 These are questions to ask about the content of the particular treatment program in which you are interested.
 If the treatment center offers a number of different types of treatment programs and you’re not sure which one is right for you, then ask them to help you with that first, before asking any of the other questions below.

-- Will the treatment center create a customized treatment program to address your specific needs?
+- Will they perform a detailed assessment and create an individualized treatment program to address your specific needs?

-- Is the treatment program designed to treat an addiction disorder together with a concurrent psychological disorder?
-(This is very important if a concurrent psychological disorder has been diagnosed or is suspected.)
+- Is the treatment program designed to treat an addiction disorder together with a concurrent disorder?
+(This is very important if a concurrent mental health disorder has been diagnosed or is suspected.)

-- Do the programs address the full range of human needs, including medical, psychological, spiritual, social, and health and wellness needs?
+- Do the programs address the full range of human needs, including medical, psychological, social, physical, nutritional, and spiritual needs?

 - What evidence-based therapeutic models or theories are used in the treatment program?
-Some examples are: cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), dialectical behavior therapy (DBT), medication assisted therapy (MAT), prolonged exposure therapy (PET), and mindfulness.
+Some examples are as follow:

 - What medical services are available if you need them?
-Some examples are supervised detoxification and assistance with pain management.
+Some important examples are supervised detox and medication assisted treatment (MAT).

 - What activities are part of the program?
-Some examples are individual counseling, group counseling, 12-step programs, expressive arts therapy.
+Some examples are individual counselling, group counselling, 12-step programs, expressive arts therapy.

 - What extra services or activities are available through the program?
 Some examples are meditation, yoga, fitness programs, and massage therapy.